-- Cacti is very flexible due to its use of templates. - Once you understand the concepts behind RRDTool, then how Cacti works should be (more or less) intuitive. - The visualization hierarchy of devices helps to organize and discover new devices quickly. - It is not easy to do a rediscover of devices. - To add lots of devices requires lots of time and effort.
-Software such as Netdot, Netdisco, IPPlan, TIPP can help as well as local scripts that update the Cacti backend MySQL database directly.
+- Cacti is very flexible due to its use of templates. - Once you understand the concepts behind RRDTool, then how Cacti works should be (more or less) intuitive. - The visualization hierarchy of devices helps to organize and locate new devices quickly. - It is not easy to do a rediscover of devices. - To add lots of devices requires automation.
+Software such as Netdot, Netdisco, IPPlan, TIPP can help - as well as local scripts that update the Cacti back-end MySQL database directly.